spacetelescope/jdaviz/docs/specviz/displaying.rst

 Plot profile as steps
 ---------------------

-Toggle on to view the spectrum as continuous line or step function.
+Toggle on to view the spectrum as a continuous line or a step function.

 Plot uncertainties
 ------------------